dbt-labs/dbt-athena/README.md

 * `field_delimiter` (`default=none`)
   * Custom field delimiter, for when format is set to `TEXTFILE`
 * `table_properties`: table properties to add to the table, valid for Iceberg only
++ `native_drop`: Relation drop operations will be performed with SQL, not direct Glue API calls.
+No S3 calls will be made to manage data in S3.
+Data in S3 will only be cleared up for Iceberg tables [see AWS docs](https://docs.aws.amazon.com/athena/latest/ug/querying-iceberg-managing-tables.html).
+Note that Iceberg DROP TABLE operations may timeout if they take longer than 60 seconds.
 * `lf_tags_config` (`default=none`)
   * [AWS lakeformation](#aws-lakeformation-integration) tags to associate with the table and columns
   * format for model config: